 The student will be required to vacate their campus housing for a given time with the understanding that the student may move back in at the conclusion of that period.
-The student must surrender their key(s) for the time of suspension of residency.
+The student must surrender their key(s) and/or access on their student id limited for the time of suspension of residency.
 Visitation privileges in the residence halls may be suspended.
 Financial credit is not granted during the suspension.

-Residence Life - Termination from housing contract
+Residence Life - Termination from housing agreement

 The immediate removal of the student from campus housing results in forfeiture of fees and loss of visitation privileges in any university housing.
-In addition, this sanction could affect a student's future housing contract status with the Office of Residence Life and Housing (ORLH).
-A signed contract for future terms could be rescinded or a refusal to accept any future housing contract for a designated time could be imposed.
+In addition, this sanction could affect a student's future housing agreement status with the Office of Residence Life and Housing (ORLH).
+A signed application and agreement for future terms could be rescinded or a refusal to accept any future housing application for a designated time could be imposed.